eLearning

 How To Approach Training for IT Project Change Management

-Professional instructional designers have an entire process for determining the needs of a project whether technology or anything else.
-We follow the well-known ADDIE process in our own special way (it’s somewhat unique to everyone since it’s so broad) for creating effective training.
+Professional instructional designers have an entire process for determining the needs of a project, whether technology or anything else.
+We follow the well-known ADDIE process in our own special way (it’s somewhat unique to everyone since it’s so broad) to create effective training.

 Here’s how we do it.